 - S = 3

 Both parties end up with the same number (3), which Dan and Bill use as a basis for an encryption key.
-The secret number acts as the input to a key derivation function, which then generates a unique symmetric key.
+The secret number serves as input to a key derivation function, generating a unique symmetric key.

 Remember that the Diffie-Hellman algorithm requires the use of exceptionally large prime numbers (P).
 We used a small modulus to simplify our example, but a real-life key exchange must use a prime number that's at least 2048 bits long (the binary equivalent of a decimal number with 512 digits).